feathersjs-ecosystem/generator-feathers/README.md

 link to your local package for running tests (`npm test`) and generating new feathers apps/services/hooks/etc.

-When finished testing, optionally run `npm uninstall generator-feathers` to remove the link.
+When finished testing, optionally run `npm uninstall generator-feathers-ts` to remove the link.

 ## License